-3.7.5 PLL Interrupt
+3.8.5 PLL interrupt

 The PLOCK bit in the PLLSTAT register is connected to the interrupt controller.
 This allows for software to turn on the PLL and continue with other functions without having to wait for the PLL to achieve lock.
 When the interrupt occurs (PLOCK = 1), the PLL may be connected, and the interrupt disabled.
+For details on how to enable and disable the PLL interrupt, see Section 5.4.4 "Interrupt Enable register (VICIntEnable - 0xFFFF F010)" on page 48 and Section 5.4.5 "Interrupt Enable Clear register (VICIntEnClear - 0xFFFF F014)" on page 49.

-3.7.6 PLL Modes
+3.8.6 PLL modes

-The combinations of PLLE and PLLC are shown in Table 17.
+The combinations of PLLE and PLLC are shown in Table 19.